|Oracle® Fusion Middleware Application Adapter for J.D. Edwards OneWorld User's Guide for Oracle WebLogic Server

 This section describes how to verify the configuration steps by updating F0046.

-The following data is displayed.
+The following data is displayed, as shown in Figure A-20.

 Search for the corresponding transaction.